Deciphering motor function/dysfunction using single-molecule biophysics.

 With vital roles in nearly all aspects of cellular physiology, motor protein dysfunctions are intricately linked to several myopathies including heart disorder Familial hypertrophic cardiomyopathy (FHC) that affects 1 in 200 individuals worldwide.
 Clinical phenotypes display a high variability ranging from being asymptomatic, to rapidly progressive failing heart or sudden cardiac death in young individuals and competitive athletes.

-We aim to gain comprehensive understanding of functional domains in the myosin head, as a consequence of point mutations and to indentify the primary functional alteration resulting into myocardial disorganization leading to the hypertrophy of left ventricle.
+We aim to gain comprehensive understanding of primary functional alteration of β-cardiac myosin as a consequence of point mutations.
+The motor dysfunction results into myocardial disorganization that leads to the hypertrophy of left ventricle.

 Our experimental approaches include single molecule biophysical methods such as total internal reflection fluorescence microscopy (TIRFM), zero mode waveguides and optical trapping to obtain precise kinetic and mechanical insights of the motor proteins.